AvolitesLtd/TitanManual/docs/timelines.md

 Moving around the timeline view with the wheels
 -----------------

-Using the context menu option \{Timeline Wheels\} you can set the wheels to control your view.
+Using the context menu option \{Timeline Wheels\} you can set the wheels to control your view, when no triggers are selected.
 The wheel functions are
 - Wheel A: Horizontal scroll
 - Wheel B: Vertical scroll
 - Wheel C: Zoom

+If any triggers are selected, the wheels control Time, Level and Fade of the selected trigger(s).

 Cursor
 -----------------